 New To Hostels?
 Check out our Hostels 101 Guide to learn everything you need to know about finding the perfect hostel.

 This list of Berlin’s best hostels is based on overall quality, location, price, and guest reviews.
-We do encourage you to check out HostelWorld to search through all the hostels in Berlin as this city is adding new properties all the time.
+We do encourage you to check out Hostelworld to search through all the hostels in Berlin as this city is adding new properties all the time.

 NOTE: All prices listed below are the cheapest option available during the busy (i.e. expensive) season.
 Prices will often be 20%+ cheaper during the slower seasons.